Skip to main content

 If you're looking for better HR tools in addition to services, check out these other core HR offerings, that we've tested and evaluated:

-Selection Criteria for Employer of Record Services
+Selection Criteria for EOR Services

 Core Employer of Record Services (25% of total score): To be considered for inclusion in my list of the best Employer of Record services, the provider had to offer the following basic services first: